mdmsoft/yii2-admin/docs/guide/basic-usage.md

 Available Menu
 ==============
-Assigment
+Assignment
 ---------
-Assigment menu used for grant or revoke role to/from user.
+Assignment menu used for grant or revoke role to/from user.

 Role and Permission
 -------------------